Where can you buy an apartment in Israel for a million shekels or less?

 In the Ramot neighborhood, in the north of the city, three-room apartments can be purchased in new buildings for about 900,000 shekels.

 Netanya is one of the largest cities in Israel.
-Well known for its long stretch of coast that attracts thousands of tourists every summer, the city is a popular destination among Jewish buyers from all over the world who wish to buy an apartment in Israel.
+Well known for its long stretch of coast that attracts thousands of tourists every summer, the city is a popular destination among Jews from all over the world who wish to buy an apartment in Israel.

 The supply of apartments for less than 1 million shekels can be found mainly in projects in the south of the city, built during the 1950’s and 1960’s.
 In the Ramat Yadin neighborhood (also known as the Dora neighborhood), the average price of a 2-room apartment of 35 to 50 square meters is 800,000 shekels, while 3-room apartments of 50-60 square meters sell for 850,000 shekels to a million shekels.

 Another residential area is Kiryat Nordau, where 3-room apartments consisting of 50-60 square meters, can be purchased between nine hundred thousand to a million shekels.
 In the center of the city you can find 3-room apartments of 60 square meters for about 1 million shekels.